Lovekiller (song)

 "Lovekiller" is a song by Swedish singer Darin, released in July 2010 as the fourth and final single from his fifth studio album of the same name.
 The song was written and produced by Darin and Tony Nilsson.

 "Lovekiller" debuted and peaked at number 6 on the Swedish singles chart.
 Darin also recorded an acoustic version of "Lovekiller" as a bonus track for the album.
+It received positive reviews from music critics for its production, background choir and Darin's vocals.